syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% endtabs %}

-The following code sample shows how to preserve Word document headings and Bookmarks as PDF bookmarks in the converted PDF document.
+The following code sample shows how to preserve both Word document headings and Bookmarks as PDF bookmarks in the converted PDF document.

 {% tabs %}
 {% highlight c# %}